 Tips and Suggestions

-– Do not let the cream boil: when heating the cream with sugar, it is essential that the mixture is well heated to dissolve the ingredients, but it must never reach boiling point.
-Excessive heat can compromise the gelatin’s setting ability.
+– Do not let the cream boil: when heating the cream with sugar, it is essential that the mixture is well heated to dissolve the ingredients, but it should never reach boiling.
+Excessive heat can compromise the gelatin’s setting power.

-– If serving the unmolded panna cotta, fill a bowl with hot water (not boiling).
-Dip the bottom of the mold for a few seconds (3-5 seconds at most).
-This will slightly melt the surface gelatin, allowing you to easily invert it onto the plate.
+– If serving the panna cotta unmolded, fill a bowl with warm water (not boiling).
+Dip the bottom of the mold for a few seconds (3-5 seconds maximum).
+This will slightly melt the surface gelatin, allowing you to easily flip it onto the plate.

 – A tiny pinch of salt during the heating phase (before adding the pistachio) will enhance the pistachio flavor and balance the sweetness.